jhchiu1/GeoPedia4/README.md

 ## Getting Started

+Create and activate virtual environment

+* ** pip install -r requirements.txt
+* ** python app.py

 These instructions will get you a copy of the project up and running on your local machine.

-1. Pull it: `git clone https://github.com/Judas-Michael/Project4-API-Concurrency'
+1. Pull it: `git clone https://github.com/jhchiu1/GeoPedia'
 2. Run it: Windows `py weatherapi.py` Linux/OSX `python3 weatherapi.py`